Jill Slattery

-Gillian "Jill" Slattery (born 25 May 1945) is a female retired British swimmer.
+Gillian "Jill" Slattery (born 25 May 1945) is a female retired British Swimmer who competed at the 1964 and 1968 Summer Olympics.

-Swimming career
+Biography

+At the 1964 Olympic Games in Tokyo, Slattery particiated in the 200 metres breaststroke.

 Slattery won a bronze medal in the 200 metres breaststroke at the 1966 European Aquatics Championships.
-She competed in the same event at the 1964 and 1968 Summer Olympics and finished fifth in 1964.

-At the 1966 British Empire and Commonwealth Games she won a gold and a silver medal in the 220 yards and 110 yards breaststroke, respectively.
+She represented the England team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, where she reached the finals of both of the breaststroke events and won a gold and silver medal respectively.

+A second Olympic appearance ensued at the 1968 Olympics Games in Mexico.

 At the ASA National British Championships she won the 110 yards breaststroke title in 1964 and the 220 yards breaststroke title in 1967 and 1968.